-In pursuit of increasing reliability and lowering costs and environmental impact, a new energisation method has been proposed in [21] for the case of an OWF connected to an onshore ac network through an HVdc link having a DR-based offshore terminal and a full-bridge-VSC-based onshore terminal.
+In pursuit of increasing reliability and lowering costs and environmental impact, a new energisation method has been proposed in [20] for the case of an OWF connected to an onshore ac network through an HVdc link having a DR-based offshore terminal and a full-bridge-VSC-based onshore terminal.
 During energisation, auxiliary power is provided from the shore through the HVdc link and the dc bus bar of one or more WTs.
-The method only requires short additional dc cables connecting the dc bus bar of such energising WT to the HVdc link, and corresponding dc disconnectors at the cable terminals and at the dc terminals of the DR platform, highlighted in red in Figs. 1 and 2.
+The method only requires short additional dc cables connecting the dc bus bar of such energising WT to the HVdc link, and corresponding dc disconnectors at the cable terminals and at the dc terminals of the DR platform, highlighted in red in Figures 1 and 2.

-This work extends the assessment in [21] to include coinciding auxiliary loads with active and reactive power components and a a semi-aggregated OWF model, in which every WT in the string containing the energising WT is individually represented.
-Two additional sequences of simulation events are considered following the initial sequence, in which the OWF is energised with the proposed method.
-In the second sequence, wind power takes over the provision of the auxiliary power, once enough aerodynamic power becomes available from the wind.
-The last sequence comprises the transmission network start-up and the ramp-up of production to maximum (available) power, once the aerodynamic power available from the wind is greater than the minimum production limit [12].
+This work extends the assessment in [20] to include coinciding auxiliary loads with active and reactive power components and a semi-aggregated OWF model, in which every WT in the string containing the energising WT is represented individually.
+An additional sequence of simulation events is considered following the initial sequence, in which the OWF is energised with the proposed method.
+In the second sequence, wind power takes over the provision of auxiliary power, once enough aerodynamic power becomes available from the wind and WTs are ready to produce power.

 The rest of the paper is organised as follows.
-The studied system and the main control algorithms are described in Section II.
-In Section III, the considered sequences of events are described, and corresponding simulation results are presented and discussed.
-Finally, concluding remarks are made in Section IV.
+The studied system and the main control algorithms are described in Section 2.
+In Section 3, the considered sequences of events are described, and corresponding simulation results are presented and discussed.
+Finally, concluding remarks are made in Section 4.

-II.
-MODELLING AND CONTROL
+2 MODELLING AND CONTROL

-Fig. 1 shows an overview of the studied system.
-The system is based on that described in [12], [13] and consists of one of three 400 MW OWFs connected to an onshore ac network by means of a 200 km long 1200 MW $\pm$ 320 kV monopolar HVdc link and corresponding onshore HVdc terminal, operating at a third of the rated voltage (i.e. the nominal voltage is approximately 213 kV, and the nominal power is 400 MW).
+Figure 1 shows an overview of the studied system.
+The system is based on that described in [11], [12] and consists of one of three 400 MW OWFs connected to an onshore ac network by means of a 200 km long 1200 MW \pm 320 kV monopolar HVdc link and corresponding onshore HVdc terminal, operating at a third of the rated voltage (i.e. the nominal voltage is approximately 213 kV, and the nominal power is 400 MW).
 Balanced/symmetric operation is assumed.
-The offshore HVdc terminal: one of three diode rectifier platforms (one per OWF), depicted in Fig. 1, consists of two (uncontrolled, linecommutated) diode-based 12-pulse rectifiers (DRs) connected in series, with corresponding reactive power compensation and filter bank on their ac side.
+The offshore HVdc terminal: one of three diode rectifier platforms (one per OWF), depicted in Figure 1, consists of two (uncontrolled, line-commutated) diode-based 12-pulse rectifiers (DRs) connected in series, with corresponding reactive power compensation and filter bank on their ac side.

 The OWF has 50 type-4 (full-converter) 8 MW WTs, laid out in 6 strings.
-The WT converter nominal ac voltage is $3.3 \,\text{kV}$ .
-The first string, comprised of WTs 1-9 is represented in detail.
-The second string, consisting of WTs 10-18, is aggregated into an equivalent 72 MW WT and corresponding cable equivalent $\pi$ circuit using the method proposed in [22].
-Likewise, the other 4 strings, comprising WTs 19-50, are aggregated into an equivalent 256 MW WT and corresponding cable equivalent $\pi$ circuit.
+The WT converter nominal ac voltage is 3.3 kV.
+WTs 1-9 in the first string are represented individually.
+WTs 10-18 in the second string, are aggregated into an equivalent 72 MW WT and corresponding cable equivalent π circuit.
+Likewise, WTs 19-50 in the other 4 strings are aggregated into an equivalent 256 MW WT and corresponding cable equivalent π circuit.

-The front-end (line-side) network of the kth wind turbine(s), WTk, is shown in Fig. 2.
-The coinciding auxiliary loads are represented within each (equivalent) WT by a constant power load, with an active power component, $P{a,k}$ , corresponding to 0.2% of the nominal power (800 kW in total for the whole 400 MW WF) and a power factor of 0.83, i.e. a reactive power component, $Q{a,k}$ , corresponding to 0.134% of the nominal power (536 kVAr in total for the whole 400 MW WF).
+The front-end (line-side) network of the kth wind turbine(s), WT_k , is shown in Figure 2.
+The coinciding auxiliary loads are represented within each (equivalent) WT by a constant power load, with an active power component, $P{a,k}$, corresponding to 0.2 % of the nominal power (800 kW in total for the whole 400 MW WF) and a power factor of 0.83, i.e. a reactive power component, $Q{a,k}$, corresponding to 0.134 % of the nominal power (536 kVAr in total for the whole 400 MW WF).

-Fig. 2.
-Front-end (line-side) network of the kth wind turbine(s); red: additional equipment introduced in the energising wind turbine(s) by the proposed energisation method
+Figure 2: Front-end (line-side) network of the kth wind turbine(s); additional equipment introduced in the energising wind turbine(s) by the proposed energisation method are highlighted in red